brevzin/brevzin.github.io/_posts/2022-05-17-optional-assignment.md

 copy-assign is more performant (potentially significantly so) for some types (e.g. `std::string`), equivalent for some types (e.g. trivially copyable ones), and semantically wrong for other types (e.g. references and proxy references).
 In no uncertain terms: a copy-assign implementation for `Optional<T&>` is wrong.

 For `Optional<T&>`, implementations can simply account for this by providing a custom implementation that both implements `Optional<T&>` as a `T*` and also provides for rebinding assignment.
 But for `Optional<tuple<T&>>`, implementations can't realistically special case this.
 There are fewer proxy reference types than regular types, but still quite a lot of them.
-And, besides, what do you do for `Optional<tuple<T&, U>>`?
+And, besides, what do you do for `Optional<tuple<T&, U>>` [^tuple]?

+[^tuple]: You'd have to destroy + copy-construct such cases, unless you really go wild and try to handle each part of the `tuple` separately?
+This is the case which really breaks the `proxy_reference_copy` idea, since `std::tuple<U...>` is only const-assignable if _all_ the `U`s are, but we'd need to fall-back to destroy + copy-construct if _any_ of the `U`s are reference-like.

 This means that there are, I think, only two viable approaches to implementing `Optional`:

 1. Just special-case `Optional<T&>`, leaving `Optional<tuple<T&>>` to have incorrect semantics, but under the premise that assignment is rare for such a type anyway so it's probably not that big a deal.
 2. Always do destroy + copy-construct.

-The second approach is more sound and probably just better overall, although I'm not sure if there is an implementation that does it. `std::optional` for sure could not change to do that.
-Somebody, somewhere, is copy-assigning one engaged `std::optional<std::tuple<T&>>` to another and relying on hat behavior.
+The second approach is more sound, consistent, and probably just better overall, although I'm not sure if there is an implementation that does it. `std::optional` for sure could not change to do that.
+Somebody, somewhere, is copy-assigning one engaged `std::optional<std::tuple<T&>>` to another and relying on the current assign-through behavior [^break].

 But the first approach is still definitely an... option!
+You'll have some types whose copy assignment is wrong (although we could make the check sufficiently complex as to do the right thing for `std::pair` and `std::tuple`), but it's the least inconsistent option available.
+An `Optional<T&>` whose copy assignment assigns through the reference would be quite bad.
+An `Optional<T&>` whose copy assignment is deleted is just differently inconsistent in a way that strikes me as gratuitous.
+But special casing `Optional<T&>` to rebind (even if `Optional<tuple<T&>>` remains unfortunately broken) still provides value - so it's something we should consider.

+---

+[^break]: How would you even determine whether this is true?